antedeguemon/ex_unit_tracer/README.md

 ## Example

-You can run the `mix test.calls` task, which will execute your project's test suite and print all called functions.
+You may run the [`mix test.calls`](/lib/mix/tasks.test.calls.ex) task, which will execute your project's test suite and print all called functions.

 ```iex